 The study of metals and non-metals.
-A basic understanding of crystal structures, heat treating, annealing, cold working and how they affect mechanical properties. stress-strain diagrams, phase diagrams, time temperature transformation diagrams and failure analysis of engineering materials.
-(Offered in the spring and summer)
+Students will gain a basic understanding of crystal structures, heat treating, annealing, cold working and how they affect mechanical properties.
+Stress-strain diagrams, phase diagrams, time temperature transformation diagrams and failure analysis of engineering materials will also be covered.
+(Offered in the fall and spring)

-INTRODUCTION TO MANUFACTURING ME150
+ME150 INTRODUCTION TO MANUFACTURING